$\kappa$monty: a Monte Carlo Compton Scattering code including non-thermal electrons: Introduction

 To compute synthetic spectra of LLAGN, a variety of Monte Carlo codes have been developed (see e.g. \citet{yao,stern,schnittman1, schnittman2, laurent, bottcher1,bottcher2, grmonty,ryan,narayan,zhang2019,Moscibrodzka2020}).
 A large subset of the code uses the input from general relativistic magnetohydrodynamics (GRMHD) global simulations of weakly radiating accretion flows.
 In these simulations, the electron energy distribution function is not explicitly computed.
 GRMHD codes use a fluid approximation that only contains information on the bulk properties of the plasma and no information on the distribution function.
 A fluid approach also does not intrinsically contain collisionless effects.
 However, accretion flows in LLAGN like M87* and SgrA* have a mean free path for the electrons that is much large than the actual system size, making them effectively collisionless, and deviations from thermality are, therefore, to be expected.
 Magnetic reconnection, dissipation of turbulent energy, shocks, and/or other plasma instabilities that influence the shape of the electron distribution function are, in general, poorly resolved, and sub-grid models for electron heating and acceleration have to be invoked.
 Successful attempts to resolve magnetic reconnection in global two-dimensional GRMHD simulation have been performed by \cite{Ripperda2020, Nathanail2020} and, more recently, in three-dimensional simulations by \cite{Ripperda2022}.
 These models further strengthen the need for non-thermal electron distribution functions.

 One of the first attempts to model non-thermal emission from SgrA* with radiatively inefficient accretion flows (RIAF) models were made by \cite{ozel}.
 Later works using RIAF models include \cite{yuan2003}, among others.
 Semi-analytical models of RIAFs, including jets, were developed by \cite{broderick2015}, who included electron acceleration via gap acceleration.
-More recently, dynamical models based on GRMHD simulations were published by \cite{dexter2012,ball2016, mao2016,Chael2017,davelaar2018,davelaar2019,chatterjee2020,ACO2022,Fromm2022}.
+Works by \citep{Quataert2004,Chan2015a,Chan2015b} showed that for Sgr A* that X-ray bremsstrahlung emission is non-negligible.
+More recently, dynamical models based on GRMHD simulations were published by \cite{Chan2009,ball2016, mao2016,Chael2017,davelaar2018,davelaar2019,chatterjee2020,ACO2022,Fromm2022}.
 A common conclusion in all these works is that non-thermal electrons enhance the amount of NIR and radio emission.
-However, most of these works rely on General Relativistic Ray Tracing methods, so X-ray emission generated via IC is either not included or approximated.
+However, most of these works rely on General Relativistic Ray Tracing methods, so X-ray emission generated via IC is neither included nor approximated.

 The importance of including X-ray emission in the current models used within the EHT community was shown by \cite{moscibrodzka2016}.
 For M87, the X-ray emission is a clear discriminator between models.
 If the electron temperature in the accretion disk is too high, the model easily overproduces the observed X-ray flux.
 However, the electron distribution function was assumed to be a thermal Maxwell-J{\"u}ttner distribution.